 Place all ingredients in a spray bottle and use as needed.

 Ecosmart is a leader in botanical pesticide solutions.
 They carry a variety of natural products for home use.

 Laughing Buddha Nursery, located in Metairie, carries a wide array of organic pest controls.

 Dr. Chambers is a licensed Naturopathic Physician.
-She received her medical degree from Bastyr University, the nation’s leading naturopathic medical school. (full bio) Her clinic is located on the Northshore at 723 North Causeway Blvd, Mandeville, LA 70448.
+She received her medical degree from Bastyr University, the nation’s leading naturopathic medical school.
+Her clinic is located 109 Innwood Dr, Ste B, Covington, LA 70433.

 Moriya F, Hashimoto Y. Comparative studies on tissue distributions of organophosphorus, carbamate and organochlorine pesticides in decendents intoxicated with these chemicals.
 Journal of Forensic Science.
 1999 Nov;44(6):1131 – 5.

 Rauh VA, Garfinkel R, Perera FP, Andrews HF, Hoepner L, Barr DB, Whitehead R, Tang D, Whyatt RW.
 Inpact of prenatal chlorpyrifos exposure in neurodevelopment in the first three years of life among inner –city children.
 Pediatrics.
 2007 Jul;120(1):243.

 Suzawa M, Ingraham HA.
 The herbicide atrazine activates endocrine gene networks via non-steroidal NR5A nuclear receptors in fish and mammalian cells.
 PLoS ONE.
 2008 May 7;3(5):e2117.

 Tebourbi O, Driss MR, Sakly M, Rhouma KB.
 Journal of Environmental Science and Health.
 Part B. 2006;41(2):167-76.